darthale/datascience-learning/learning/deep-learning.md

 ## 2. Measuring success

 To control something, you need to be able to observe it.
-To achieve success, you must define what you mean by success—accuracy?
+To achieve success, you must define what you mean by success. accuracy?
 Precision and recall?
 Customer-retention rate?
 Your metric for success will guide the choice of a loss function: what your model will optimize.
 It should directly align with your higher-level goals, such as the success of your business.

 For balanced-classification problems, where every class is equally likely, accuracy and area under the receiver operating characteristic curve (ROC AUC) are common metrics.
 For class-imbalanced problems, you can use precision and recall.
 For ranking problems or multilabel classification, you can use mean average precision.

-And it isn’t uncommon to have to define your own custom metric by which to measure success.
+At this stage, your goal is to narrow down:

+- The metric you want to measure: accuracy, ROC AUC, MAE, etc.
+- The loss function you want to optimise: binary cross entropy, MSE, etc.

 ## 3. Stategy to evaluate your model